Man changing flat tire struck, killed by plow truck in Easton

 EASTON, MASS.
-(WHDH) - Authorities in Easton are investigating after a man who was changing a flat tire was struck and killed by a pickup truck equipped with a plow on Wednesday.
+(WHDH) - Authorities in Easton are investigating after a man who was changing a flat tire was struck and killed by a pickup truck equipped with a plow on Wednesday, officials said.

-Officers responding to a reported pedestrian crash in the area of 65 Washington St. before 1 p.m. found a 64-year-old man suffering from serious injuries, according to Easton police.
+Emergency crews responding to a reported pedestrian crash in the area of 70 Washington St. shortly before 1 p.m. found two bystanders performing CPR on a 64-year-old man, according to Easton police.

 The man was taken to Good Samaritan Medical Center in Brockton, where he was pronounced dead.
 His name has not been released.

-The man was said to be changing a flat tire on his vehicle, which was partially protruding into the northbound side of the road, when he was hit by the passing plow truck.
+A preliminary investigation indicates the man was pulled over in the breakdown lane and attempting to change a tire when he was hit by the passing plow truck.

-The plow driver remained at the scene.
+The plow driver remained at the scene and was cooperative with police.
 It’s not clear if charges will be filed.

-Washington Street will remain closed to traffic between Union Street and Calvin Road.

 State police are assisting with an investigation.